Seventh-tier Alvechurch to play Cheltenham

 Seventh-tier Alvechurch will travel to League One side Cheltenham Town in the first round of the FA Cup next month.

-The lowest ranked side left in the competition play in the Southern Premier Central league.
+The lowest ranked side left in the competition play in the Southern Premier Central division.

 Bolton Wanderers will host Barnsley in an all-League One tie, while Sheffield Wednesday host Morecambe.

-Speaking to BBC One, Alvechurch manager Ian Long said: "It's a tough tie against a League One side away from home."
+Speaking on BBC One, Alvechurch manager Ian Long said: "It's a tough tie against a League One side away from home."

 "They had a player off us last season and they will certainly know quite a lot about us.